aaronpk/draft-parecki-oauth-identity-assertion-authz-grant/draft-parecki-oauth-mutually-trusted-authorization-grant.md

 Notes:

-* If the IdP is multi-tenant, and uses the same `issuer` for all tenants, the Resource application will already have IdP-specific logic to determine the tenant from OIDC/SAML (e.g. hd in Google) and will need to use that if the IdP also has only one client registration for the Resource application
+* If the IdP is multi-tenant, and uses the same `issuer` for all tenants, the Resource Application will already have IdP-specific logic to determine the tenant from OIDC/SAML (e.g. `hd` in Google) and will need to use that if the IdP also has only one client registration for the Resource Application
 * `sub` should be an opaque ID, as `iss`+`sub` is unique.
 The IdP might want to also include the user's email here, which it should do as a new `email` claim.
 This would let the app dedupe existing users who may have an account with an email address but have not done SSO yet

 # Access Token Request {#token-request}

-The Requesting Application makes an access token request to the Resource Application's token endpoint using the previously obtained JWT authorization grant as a JWT Assertion {{RFC7523}}.
+The Client makes an access token request to the Resource Application's token endpoint using the previously obtained Mutually-Trusted Authorization Grant as a JWT Assertion {{RFC7523}}.

 * `grant_type=urn:ietf:params:oauth:grant-type:jwt-bearer`
 * `assertion` - The JWT authorization grant obtained in the previous step
-* Client Authentication - the client authenticates with its credentials as registered with the Resource Application's authorization server
+* Client Authentication - the Client authenticates with its credentials as registered with the Resource Application's authorization server

 For example: